 When you walk through the entrance, you have a view of our manufacturing unit.
 Everything made in there is designed in SketchUp.
 You can see the steel being welded together.
 Northpower Stålhallar builds steel halls so our building is, of course, built with a steel frame.

 Steel hall designs are a signature from Northpower Stålhallar

 From the lobby, you can access the saunas (it’s a must in Sweden).
 There’s also a lunchroom, where we all sit and have lunch together.
 You can take the elevator up and that’s where we have our offices.
 When you come up, you’ll see a big open lounge area with sofas and TVs where you can sit and relax while waiting for a meeting.
 We also have table tennis, billiards, and an exercise room.
-We modelled the whole thing in SketchUp.
+We modeled the whole thing in SketchUp.
 The painters were painting the designs exactly from the model.
 All of the furniture is inside the model too.
-This office is exact to the millimetre of its SketchUp model.
+This office is exact to the millimeter of its SketchUp model.

 A lunchroom scene from the model of Northpower Stålhallar’s office

 Walk us through a project lifecycle.
 How does SketchUp impact this?